Adult children can seriously take advantage of their parents–and seriously be moochers.

 Enabling your adult child’s irresponsible behavior is not the way to help your grandchildren

-When I was growing up, I had a friend whose mother never once took her to a doctor’s appointment.
+When I was growing up, I had a friend whose parents never once took her to a doctor’s appointment.
 She went, but it was always her grandparents who took her.
-Her mom worked normal hours, had plenty of time to hang out with friends or coworkers after work, but somehow never brought her daughter to her yearly check up.
+Her parents worked normal hours, had plenty of time to hang out with friends or coworkers after work, but somehow never brought their daughter to her yearly check up.

-This started when she was a baby, and for the rest of her life I don’t think her mom ever brought her to a check up.
+This started when she was a baby, and for the rest of her life I don’t think her mom (parents eventually divorced and the mom raised her) ever brought her to a check up.
 And my friend grew up feeling like she never really belonged.
 Her mom loved her as much as she ever had to, but the grandparents took care of everything so she never had to actually think about her kid.
 And she just stayed selfish instead of learning how to be a good mom.

 At heart, you either think your child is a fit parent who is just lazy and a little selfish, or you think that your child is an unfit parent.
 In my friend’s case, it truly was the former.
 Her grandparents didn’t help matters by doing basic parenting tasks that were really her mom’s job.
 If your child is seriously unfit to be a parent, then it’s time to get child protective services involved.
 But if they aren’t dangerous, just a bit immature, it’s time to let them feel the weight of being a parent and let them grow up.